Simonlee711/Simonlee711.github.io/_pages/abp.md

 {% include figure image_path="images/projects/goal.jpg" alt="this is a placeholder image" caption="This is the overview of the data preparation" %}

 The first step was to scrape the EHR for this vasopressor information.
 The five vasopressors we looked at specifically were:     Epinephrine, Dobutamine, Dopamine, Phenylephrine, and Norepinephrine.
-However, part of the challenge was finding out which code was associated with which drug.
+However, part of the challenge was finding out which code that was associated with which drug.
 In the healthcare industry, most items were masked with a numerical ID for privacy reasons.
-The first step was going through "`D_items.csv` "to extract the five numerical IDs.
+The first step was therefore going through "`D_items.csv` "to extract the five numerical IDs.
 Next, we needed to look through "`INPUTEVENTS_MV.csv` "which contained *which patients got what drug*, *the timestamps of administration*, *the end timestamp of administration*, and the *dosage* of the vasopressor.

 {% highlight python linenos %}